-Developers should have a good understanding of the technical details that is involved in delivering the story, and QA should know how the story will be tested and if there are any impediments to test the stories.
+Developers should have a good understanding of the technical details that are involved in delivering the story, and QA should know how the story will be tested and if there are any impediments to test the stories.

-In story workshops, PO, BA, Dev and QA must be involved.
+In story workshops, PO, BA, Dev, and QA must be involved.

 Scenarios (valid, invalid and edge cases) should be thought of (QA can add huge value here by thinking abstractly about the story) and written down in feature files.

 It is important to note that it is the scenarios (more than anything else) that will reveal defects when testing the product, so the more effort and time spent on this activity, the best results at the end.

 Because the majority of defects are due to unclear and vague requirements, this activity will also help prevent implementation of incorrect behavior as everyone should have the same understanding of the story.